Argos Black Friday deals - what to expect and 'Crazy Code' offers

 Argos Crazy Code toy deals

 Argos has already launched its Crazy Code toy deals.
 Every Wednesday for ten weeks Argos reveals a new voucher code that customers can apply at the checkout to get a discount on selected toys.
 Each code lasts for a week.
 The online retailer has already had LEGO sets discounted.
-The current code is PLAY20 and gives you 20% off toys.
+The current code is TOYS20 and gives you 20% off toys when £20 or more on toys.
+The deal runs from Wednesday, 6th November to Tuesday, 12th November.

-The Nerf Fortnite RL Blaster is discounted from £30 to £22.50 already, so with the code you can get it for £18. the Marvels Avengers Nerf gun is also already down from £24 to £19 before you apply the code, and the Iron Man gun down from £24 to £19 before the code is applied.

-There’s also Play-Doh and Power Rangers toys with the Beast Morphers Beast-Z Megazord down from £40 to £20 before you apply the code, and the Power Rangers figurines are £10 or 2 for £15 but you can apply the code too.
-The Play-Doh Toy Story set is also in the sale.
+The promotion is running on a range of toys including the Complete Barbie Home Set with 3 Dolls and Pool (was £55, £44 with the code) and the LEGO Technic Bugatti Chiron Collector Model Car (was £270, £216 with the code).
+PAW Patrol Mighty Lookout Tower is also included (was £100, £80 with the code).

 Argos Black Friday deals 2019